FuchsEDV/Thrixty/README.md

 	```

 ### 7.)
 General Description

 A short explanation, what Thrixty is doing:
-* After including and interpreting the JS, wait for the site to finish loading.
+* After including and interpreting the JS, create namespace "Thrixty" and wait for the site to finish loading.
 * Look for all divs with a class of "thrixty" ("div.thrixty").
 * Initialize a Player instance for each div found.
 	* Parse (and check) options, load the filelists
 	* Parse filelists, cache images, generate HTML and display the first image while loading.
 	* Set the attribute "thrixty" to "found".
 	* Wait for user input.

-The Script is creating the namespace "Thrixty", which holds the classes, namespace-wide variables and every instantiated player.<br>
-Developers should look into this with a tool like "Firebug": 'console.log(Thrixty);'.

 ### 8.)
 Documentation